Tanya Lokshina: Threats

 Lokshina was under threat attack in 2012, when she began to systematically receive telephone messages with text detailing events of her private life.
 She was pregnant that time, and one of the threatening messages was saying: "We are waiting for the birth of your child", other message said that her childbirth wouldn't be "an easy birth."
 The Human Rights Watch's executive director Kenneth Roth told about the messages: "They knew where she lived, what she was doing.
 They made explicit reference to the fact of her pregnancy.
 They threatened harm to herself and to her unborn baby."
 When HRW appealed about the threats to a number of Russian State securities departments, the messages stopped, albeit later other HRW researcher received another message that an unknown sender had known about a scheduled HRW conference and Lokshina's pregnancy.

 Protecting women's rights in North Caucasus

-Lokshina works a lot to study the situation with women's rights, in 2010 she interviewed women in Chechnya, trying to understand what are the changes in the current North Caucasus.
+Lokshina works a lot to study the situation with women's rights, in 2010 she interviewed women in Chechnya, trying to understand what the changes are in the current North Caucasus.
 According to her observations, the women of Chechnya have become more restricted in movement, men have begun to commit violence against women more often.
 She published her observations in the article "Chechnya: Choked by Headscarves" (2010).